wp-plugins/multi-rating/readme.txt

 * View rating results per post and rating form in WP-admin backend
 * Post, category and specific page URL filters to include (whitelist) or exclude (blacklist) displaying the rating form and rating result set positions
 * Options to exclude the home page and archive pages (i.e. Category, Tag, Author or a Date based pages) from displaying the rating form and rating result set positions
+* Thumbs up/thumbs down rating item type
+* Includes the ability to display the individual rating item results with the selected option totals similar to a poll

 Other features available in the Pro version include: